petros-d/docs/docs/configure-deployment.md

 ### Worker Grace Period

-Celery Workers restart following every change to Environment Variables and every code deploy to your Deployment.
+Celery Workers are forced to restart upon every change to Environment Variables and every code deploy to your Deployment.
 This is to make sure that Workers are executing with the most up-to-date code.
 To minimize disruption to task execution, however, Astronomer supports the ability to set a **Worker Grace Period**.

 If a deploy is triggered while a Celery Worker is executing a task and Worker Grace Period is set, the Worker will continue to process that task up to a certain number of minutes before restarting itself.
 By default, the grace period is 10 minutes.